 Ancient humans would work very hard to chew their food.
 The food itself was hard, and it was less calorie-dense.
 Like animals, we would grind down our teeth from so much chewing.
 With a modern diet full of carbs and soft foods, we don’t have to do that anymore.
 We don’t have to struggle just to get our nutrition, but our faces are literally melting as a result of this luxury.
 Look at this comparison of the wear and tear on teeth between ancient humans and modern humans.

-Secondly, and what you should focus on if you want a bigger jaw, there’s “big bolus chewing”, which involves chewing gum with your teeth like normal, but moving the gum around your teeth from the left side to the right side repeatedly instead of keeping it in one place.
+Secondly, and what you should focus on if you want a more prominent jaw, there’s “big bolus chewing,” which involves chewing gum with your teeth like usual, but moving the gum around your teeth from the left side to the right side repeatedly instead of keeping it in one place.
 It’s also done with multiple pieces of gum that form a large bolus (hence the name) so that you have an actual challenge.

 I suggest Falim gum.
-It’s cheap, sugar-free, doesn’t taste great, but it’s much harder than normal gum.
-However, if you’re new to gum chewing, chew normal gum first for a few months before graduating to Falim gum.
+It’s cheap, sugar-free, doesn’t taste great, but it’s much harder than ordinary gum.
+However, if you’re new to gum chewing, chew regular gum first for a few months before graduating to Falim gum.
 Beware that you don’t get TMJ.
 Start at 20 minutes per day, 5 days a week.
-Add 5 minutes each week and your jaw will grow.
+Add 5 minutes each week, and your jaw will grow.

 Hard Mewing (Advanced Technique)

 Hard mewing refers to pressing your tongue on your upper palate with much more force than usual, to the point where you can feel pressure in your skull.
 Your tongue should be on the roof of your mouth 24/7, and you shouldn’t even think about hard mewing until you’ve got to that point.
 Most people don’t recommend hard mewing as it could potentially be dangerous and lead to asymmetries.